gdanko/enpass/README.md

   version     Print the current enpass version

 Flags:
-  -c, --category stringArray   Filter based on entry category.
+  -c, --category stringArray   Filter based on record category.
 Wildcards (%) are allowed.
 Can be used multiple times.
   -h, --help                   help for enpass
   -k, --keyfile string         Path to your Enpass vault keyfile.
+      --log string             The log level, one of: fatal, error, warn, info, debug, trace, panic (default "info") -l, --login stringArray      Filter based on record login.
+Wildcards (%) are allowed.
+Can be used multiple times.
-  -l, --log string             The log level from debug (5) to panic (1). (default "4") -n, --nonInteractive         Disable prompts and fail instead.
+  -n, --nonInteractive         Disable prompts and fail instead.
   -p, --pin                    Enable PIN.
       --sensitive              Force category and title searches to be case-sensitive.
-  -t, --title stringArray      Filter based on entry title.
+  -t, --title stringArray      Filter based on record title.
 Wildcards (%) are allowed.
 Can be used multiple times.
       --type string            The type of your card. (password, ...) (default "password") -v, --vault string           Path to your Enpass vault.